sakuli/sakuli.github.io/content/docs/01_getting_started.md

 In addition to the browser itself, you need to install the corresponding WebDriver as well.
 Several wrapper packages can be found on [npmjs.com](https://npmjs.com), which allow the  installation of the required binaries via `npm`.

 Since some users encountered issues with geckodriver on Firefox, we recommend using chromedriver at the moment.
-We are working on fixtures and workarounds for geckodriver.
+We are working on fixes and workarounds for geckodriver.

 At the moment, the preferred browser to run Sakuli tests is Chrome.
 A suitable WebDriver can be installed via